Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 Each type of wart on the hands has its own characteristics:

-How to distinguish from other skin ailments
+How to distinguish it from other skin ailments

-Is there a danger?
+Is there any danger?

 What danger do warts pose to humans?